owings1/pytableaux/doc/logics/k3wq.rst

+.. module:: pytableaux.logics.k3wq

 .. _K3WQ:

 *******************************************************************
-L{K3WQ} - Weak Kleene Logic with alternate quantification
+L{} - Weak Kleene Logic with alternate quantification
 *******************************************************************

 This is a version of {@K3W} with a different treatment of the quantifiers